gojack10/waikiki_weather_data_ERTH-162/README.md

 ## Analysis

-The `main.R` script performs the following:
+The `main.R` script does the following:

 1. Loads and preprocesses the weather data.
 2. Generates time series plots for temperature, dew point, relative humidity, and precipitation.